Dietrich Hrabak: World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 In preparation of the invasion, I. Gruppe of JG 76 had been moved to an airfield at Stubendorf, present-day Izbicko in Poland, in mid-August 1939 and supported the German advance on the central and southern sectors of the front.
 On 3 September, Hrabak made a forced landing behind enemy lines following combat with PZL.23 light bombers and returned to his unit the next day.

 On 14 September, I. Gruppe was withdrawn from combat operations and returned to its home airfield at Wien-Aspern where it arrived on 26 September.
 On 26 October, the Gruppenstab and 1.
 Staffel were ordered to Frankfurt Rhein-Main where it was united again with 2. and 3.
 Staffel on 2 November.
 From Frankfurt Rhein-Main, the Gruppe flew fighter protection during the "Phoney War" for the Frankfurt, Rhine and Saar region.
 In April 1940, I. Gruppe moved to an airfield at Mainz-Finthen, originally named Fliegerhorst Ober-Olm.
 The Gruppe stayed at Ober-Olm until the Battle of France began.

 On 13 May 1940, he claimed his first victory, and he claimed five more victories before the Armistice of 22 June 1940.
 On 26 June 1940, I. Gruppe of JG 76 was moved to the airfield at Waalhaven in the Netherlands and subordinated to Jagdgeschwader 54 (JG 54—54th Fighter Wing).
 There, the Gruppe was tasked with providing aerial protection over the Dutch coastal area.
 On 5 July, I./JG 76 was officially integrated into JG 54 and was renamed to II./JG 54 and 1./JG 76 became 4./JG 54.

 On 25 August 1940 during the Battle of Britain, Hrabak was made Gruppenkommandeur of II./JG 54.
 In consequence, Oberleutnant Hans Philipp was given command of 4./JG 54.
 During the Battle of Britain he added ten victories against Royal Air Force (RAF) fighters.
 On 21 October 1940 Hrabak was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).
 The presentation was made by Reichsmarschall Hermann Göring in his personal command train at Beauvais on 23 October.

 On 29 March 1941, II./JG 54 was withdrawn from the English Channel and was ordered to Graz-Thalerhof.
-There the various squadrons were split up with 4.
-Staffel being subordinated to III.
-Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) and ordered to Deta in Romania.
-On 6 April, 4.
-Staffel flew combat missions in the Invasion of Yugoslavia.
-The next day, the Staffel flew combat air patrols on the Hungarian-Yugoslavian border.
+There the various squadrons were split up and became part of Fliegerführer Arad.
+4. Staffel was subordinated to III.
+Gruppe of Jagdgeschwader 77 (JG 77—77th Fighter Wing) and 6.
+Staffel assigned to II.
+Gruppe of JG 77.
+Both Staffeln were ordered to Deta in Romania while 5.
+Staffel went to Arad.
+On 6 April, all three Staffeln flew combat missions in the Invasion of Yugoslavia.
+The next day, they flew combat air patrols on the Hungarian-Yugoslavian border.
 On 9 April, II./JG 54 was united again at Kecskemét, Hungary and returned to Deta on 11 April.
 The Gruppe was withdrawn from this theater on 19 April and ordered to an airfield at Zemun near Belgrade.